 Definitions Not Compiled Into the NerveCenter MIB

 Based on your environment, you decide which vendor definitions to compile into the NerveCenter MIB.
-The definitions are in subdirectories in the mib\vendors directory (mibs/vendors on UNIX).
+The definitions are in subdirectories under mibs/vendors.

-The following table lists the vendor subdirectories that contain these definitions and includes descriptions to help you decide which ones you need.
+The following vendors provide these definitions and descriptions to help you decide which ones you need: